How to Choose a Strong Trademark for Your Business

 People often use the words trademark, copyright, and patent interchangeably and incorrectly.
 Knowing the difference between these types of intellectual property is essential before determining which suits your situation.
 All three are different forms of intangible property that can be purchased, sold, licensed, or otherwise exploited for commercial gain.
 They all protect entirely different interests.

-Trademarks are words or graphical representation used by an individual or organization indicating a connection between the business and particular goods and services.
-A trademark’s primary function is distinguishing your goods and services from competitors.
+Trademarks are words or graphical representations used by an individual or organization to indicate a connection between the business and particular goods and services.
+A trademark’s primary function is to distinguish your goods and services from competitors.
 It marks a business’s presence among customers and connects them through a distinct identity.

 Types of Trademarks

-A trademark’s strength depends on the mark elected and how you use it.
+A trademark’s strength depends on the mark selected and how you use it.
 Every trademark falls somewhere between weak and strong, and you want to ensure yours is on the solid side.

 Generic